microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     - Client apps: **Browser**

-    - Device state (Preview): **Device Hybrid AD Joined**

     - Sign-in risk: **No risk**

-30. Review the evaluation results and note the policy and the grant controls that will apply.
+29. Review the evaluation results and note the policy and the grant controls that will apply.

     ![In this screenshot, within the Azure portal the What If settings and the evaluation results of the newly created conditional access policy are depicted.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/AzureADConditionalAccess_WhatIf_parameters.png "What if settings and results")

-31. Re-run the evaluation but first change the **Sign-in risk** to **Low** and review the evaluation results.
+30. Re-run the evaluation but first change the **Sign-in risk** to **Low** and review the evaluation results.

-### Task 10: Implement Azure AD Privileged Identity Management
+### Task 9: Implement Azure AD Privileged Identity Management

 In this task, you will implement Azure AD Privileged Identity Management.